What is PDT?

 - The skin is prepared as for daylight PDT, and the PDT cream is applied.

-- The light source from the PDT machine is now focused onto the treatment area for 10-15 minutes.
+- The light source from the PDT machine is applied around 3 hours later onto the treatment area for 10-15 minutes.

 - Goggles are warn for face treatment.